ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Lydia," I said, trying to keep my voice steady.
 "We need to talk about your upcoming procedure."

-She looked up from her work, and I saw something that made my chest tighten with fear.
+She looked up from her morning routine, and I saw something that made my chest tighten with fear.
 Her eyes held a quality I had never seen before—a depth that seemed to extend to infinity.
 When she smiled, it was with the same peaceful expression I had witnessed on Dr. Reeves's face moments before her disappearance.

 "Of course, Elias.
 What concerns you?"